-As of December 31, 2020, loans included in the Company's consolidated balance sheets are classified as either held-for-sale or held-for-investment.
-The Company reclassified such loans held by the warehouse entities from held-for-investment to held-for-sale as of January 1, 2020, due to the Company's intent to sell the loans prior to maturity and increasing evidence of their marketability.
+Loans included in the Company's consolidated balance sheets are classified as either held-for-sale or held-for-investment.
+The Company reclassified loans held by the warehouse entities from held-for-investment to held-for-sale as of January 1, 2020, due to the Company's intent to sell the loans prior to maturity and increasing evidence of their marketability.
 Other loans held on the Company's consolidated balance sheets retained their classification as held-for-investment.
-These loans include loans which do not satisfy the warehouse requirements and loans held in the consolidated securitizations.

-The following table presents the fair value of classes of loans held by the Company (in thousands):
+The following table presents the fair value of classes of loans held by the Company:

-December 31,
+] December 31, 2020 December 31, 2021

-2020 2019

-Loans held-for-sale \$ 60,232 \$
+Loans held-for-sale \$ 60,232 \$ 142,685

-Loans held-for-investment 18,228 141,555
+Loans held-for-investment 18,228 109,792

-Loans held-for-investment in consolidated securitizations 90,750

-Total \$ 78,460 \$ 232,305
+Total \$ 78,460 \$ 252,477